-- Determine repair costs : Your adjuster will visit your home and assess the damage.
-Based on the initial assessment of damage, loss and repairs, you’ll get a homeowners insurance claim estimate.
-This number will change as you finalize your claim.
+- Determine repair costs : The adjuster will visit the building and assess damage.
+Based on the initial assessment of damage, loss and repairs, you’ll get an estimate.
+This number will change as you finalize the process.

-- Assess contents loss : Based on your home inventory your adjustor will assess and calculate a settlement value to replace your damaged contents.
+- Assess contents loss : Based on your inventory, your adjuster will assess and calculate a settlement value to replace your damaged contents.

-- Repair damage : You can hire a contractor, or your insurer can suggest a company.
-Your home will be repaired.
+- Repair damage : You can hire a contractor, or your insurer can suggest a company for repairs.

-- Finalize your claim : Once the restoration work is complete and you’ve been compensated for your contents you will sign forms to complete the claim.
+- Finalize the process : Once the restoration work is complete and you’ve been compensated for your contents, you will sign forms to complete the process.

 What Reasons Could Your Home Insurance Claim Be Denied?

 Filing a claim does not automatically mean it will be accepted.
-There are a number of reasons a claim can be denied.
-They include :
+There are many reasons a it can be denied, including :

-- Lack of coverage : Depending on the type of claim, you may not have coverage for a specific type of damage.
-Often basic policies exclude certain types of coverage.
+- Lack of coverage : You may not have it for a specific type of claim that you are submitting for.

-- Lack of proof : You need proof of your claim.
-You need to show you possessed items and damage was caused.
+- Lack of proof : You need to show you possessed items and damage was caused.
 If you can’t, some or your entire claim could be denied.

-- Uninsured peril : There are certain perils that are not included in your policy.
-Coverage for water damage, flooding, earthquakes and other weather events can be added as a separate policy.
+- Uninsured peril : There are certain perils that are not included such as flooding, earthquakes and other severe weather events.
+These can be added separately.

-- Poor maintenance : Homeowners are expecting to care for their home.
-Upkeep is your job.
-If damage is a result of neglected maintenance, your claim can be denied.
+- Poor maintenance : If damage is a result of neglected maintenance, it can be denied.
 For example, if you have roofing issues and don’t get them repaired and your roof collapses, you may be on the hook for the repairs.

-- Intentional damage : Any intentional damage caused to a home by the owner will result in a denied claim.
+- Intentional damage : Any intentional damage caused by the owner will result in a denial.

-Other reasons you claim could be denied is if you lied on your insurance application or you are late on paying your premiums.
+Other reasons it could be denied is if you lie to your insurer on your application or you are late on payments.

-Use these tips to simplify the claims process :
+Use these tips to simplify the process :

-- Call your insurer as soon as possible : If you plan to file a claim, contact your insurer as soon as possible after the incident to open the claims process.
+- Call your insurer as soon as possible : If you plan to file contact your insurer as soon as possible after the incident to start the process.

-- Have a home inventory list : If you don’t have one already, consider creating a home inventory list.
-This will make filing a claim much easier.
+- Have a home inventory list : If you don’t have one already, consider creating a home inventory list to make filing easier.

 - Everything adds up : Don’t short change yourself.
-Be thorough when getting estimates, and including contents in your claim.
+Be thorough when getting estimates and include contents in your claim.

-- Get a quote from independent contractors : Even if the insurer provides a contractor, you can still use independent contractors to get a second opinion and compare repair quotes.
+- Get a quote from independent contractors : Even if the insurer provides a contractor, you can still use independent contractors to get a second opinion and evaluate repair quotes.